marioanton/aws_s3_poc/README.md

 Assumptions:

 - New image files are written to destination S3 bucket.
 No new image files are uploaded to the source S3 bucket.

+How this should work.

+- Initial sync.
+- Rename object within bucket based on data in mysql
+- Verify
+- Update mysql